 About The Speckers

-***Ida Mae Specker's brand new SOLO CD is now available.
-Please contact her through this site or download her album on CDBABY.
+***Ida Mae Specker's brand new solo website is live at http://idamaespecker.com!
 Hurray, we're so proud of her!***

 AND NOW INTRODUCING THE SPECKERS....
 An old-time family trio comprised of legendary fiddler John Specker and his two daughters Lila and Ida Mae.
 The Speckers play traditional American music as it's never been played before.

 On stage, John stomps and screams, whispers and grins, crowds fall to attention, and he works them with professionalism and wit.
 Truly a wild-eyed fiddling man from the hills…who plays early American music the way it should be played, with heart.
 Crazy, crazy, heart.”
 [Funkyside.com 2004].

 Fiery Vermont-based fiddler John Specker made his name in the 1970’s as the “Father of the Ithaca Sound” [Old-Time Herald magazine, Winter 2000/2001].
 He fiddled with the Correctone String Band, pioneers with a riveting mix of old-time, Reggae and African rhythms.
 Fellow band member Danny Kornblum explained, “We wanted to take ourselves and our dancing friends to another level where the droning buzz of the fiddle and the chunk of the banjo…hung in the air like a ball of fire.
 We played into that fire to make it grow and burn brighter.”